UKIP Wants Immigrants To Pass Values Tests To Ensure They Believe In LGBT Rights

 Immigrants would also be forced to pass a values test to ensure they hold the view that women and LGBT people are equal.

 UKIP was the first political party to return to national campaigning in the wake of the Manchester terror attack.
-Suzanne Evans, the party's deputy chairwoman, said the prime minister "must bear some responsibility" for the bombing.
+Suzanne Evans, the party's deputy chair, said the prime minister "must bear some responsibility" for the bombing.

 "All politicians who voted against measures or voted for measures to make cuts bear some responsibility," she told reporters in central London.
 However, she added: "The only person who is responsible, or people who were responsible, for what happened in Manchester are the terrorists, let me make that absolutely clear."

-Evans also criticised "leftwing virtue signallers and cowardly politicians who refuse to admit there is a problem with radical Islam in this country" and said UKIP is always willing to say things other parties do not.
+Evans also criticised "left-wing virtue signallers and cowardly politicians who refuse to admit there is a problem with radical Islam in this country" and said UKIP is always willing to say things other parties do not.

 Nuttall called for a direct response to the attacks: "It is not the British way to turn a blind eye to evil in our midst – it is not good enough to light candles and proclaim that extremists will not beat us.
 Action is required on multiple fronts."